UI-Gurus/tutorials/react.md

 #### constructor()

-This method is called before it is mounted.
-When implementing the constructor for `React.Component` subclass, you should call `super(props)` before any other statement.
+This method is called before the component is mounted.
+When implementing the constructor for `React.Component` subclass, `super(props)` should be called before any other statement.
 Otherwise, `this.props` will be undefined in the constructor, which can lead to bugs.
-Not all React components need a `constructor`, you only need to have this method when you want to have an initial state, as the above example, or when you have to `bind` some functions, we will discuss this subject later.
+Not all React components need a `constructor`, it's only needed when an initial state is required, as the above example, or when it's necessary to `bind` some functions.

-If you have a constructor on your class, you always need to call `super()` if you would like to set a property or access `this` inside the method, and if you need to access the props inside the `constructor` of the class then you need to call `super(props)`.
+If there is a constructor on the class and it's necessary to set a property or access `this` inside the method, `super()` always has to be called, and if it's necessary to access the props inside the `constructor`, it's also a requirement to call `super(props)`.

-#### componentWllMount()
+#### componentWillMount()

 This method is invoked immediately before mounting occurs.
-Its is called before `render()` method, therefore setting state synchronously in this method will not trigger a re-rendering.
-In this method you can't do anything that involves the DOM because there is no component to play with yet.
-When this method is triggered nothing has changed since your component's constructor was called, which is where you should be setting up your component's default configuration.
-In this method you can do any setup that can only be done at runtime as connecting to external API's, so you will need to get that set up as your app is first mounting.
-But this kind of configurations should be done at the highest level component of your app, so the most probably is that you don't have to use this method at all.
+It is called before `render()` method, therefore setting state synchronously in this method will not trigger a re-rendering.
+In this method anything that involves the DOM can be done, because there is no component to play with yet.
+When this method is triggered nothing has changed since the component's constructor was called, which is where it should be setting up the component's default configuration.
+In this method any setup that can only be done at runtime can be placed as connecting to external API's, so it will need to get that set up as the app is first mounting.
+But this kind of configurations should be done at the highest level component of the app, so the most probably is that this method is not used at all.

 #### componentDidMount()

 `componentDidMount()` is invoked immediately after a component is mounted.
 Initialization that requires DOM nodes should go here.
-If you need to load data from a remote endpoint, this is a good place to instantiate the network request.
+If it's necessary to load data from a remote endpoint, this is a good place to instantiate the network request.
 Setting state in this method will trigger a re-rendering.

 #### componentWillReceiveProps()

 `componentWillReceiveProps()` is invoked before a mounted component receives new props.
-If you need to update the state in response to prop changes (for example, to reset it), you may compare `this.props` and `nextProps` and perform state transitions using `this.setState()` in this method.
-Note that React may call this method even if the props have not changed, so make sure to compare the current and next values if you only want to handle changes.
-This may occur when the parent component causes your component to re-render.
+If it's a need to update the state in response to prop changes (for example, to reset it), `this.props` and `nextProps` may be compared and perform state transitions using `this.setState()` in this method.
+Note that React may call this method even if the props have not changed, so make sure to compare the current and next values if only changes want to be handled.
+This may occur when the parent component causes the component to re-render.
 Here is an example of how to use this method:

 ```javascript
 componentWillReceiveProps(nextProps) {